Your Questions & Answers

-A Each month a meeting is held at St Peter’s Hall with an invited guest speaker.
+A Each month a meeting is held at St Mary’s Church Hall with an invited guest speaker.
 Speakers range from script writers for Bruce Forsyth, Les Dawson, Tommy Cooper, to international wild life photographers, historians (The Magna Charter, Tower of London, Big Ben) and climbers of Kilimanjaro.
 They last around 1½ hours.
 There is no extra charge for them, and they offer a chance to have a chat with other members over a cup of tea (or coffee).

 For information on forthcoming Monthly Meetings click here

 Q How do I join?